protonemedia/inertiajs-tables-laravel-query-builder/README.md

 });
 ```

-Lastly, in the Vue template, pass the correct `name` property to each table.
+Lastly, pass the correct `name` property to each table in the Vue template.
 Optionally, you may set the `preserve-scroll` property to `table-top`.
 This makes sure to scroll to the top of the table on new data.
-For example, when navigating to another page on the *second* table, you don't want the browser to scroll to the top of the page, but rather to the top of the table.
+For example, when changing the page of the *second* table, you want to scroll to the top of the table, instead of the top of the page.

 ```vue
 <script setup>